oleksiyPetlyuk/Waterlove/README.md

 ## Project overview

+### Dependency Management
+Swift Package Manager is a preferred way to add dependencies to the project.
+For libraries that do not support SPM use CocoaPods instead.

 ### Targets
 There are 2 targets `Waterlove` and `Waterlove Storybook`.
 `Waterlove Storybook` is a storybook showcasing application screens and components in different states.